kgq0925/CarND-LaneLines-P1/README.md

 6. Fit the lane line and generate the start and end point of the fitted line

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function
-1. Calcaulate the slope of every line
+1. Calcaulate the slope of each line
 2. Process the left and right lines separately
 3. Use numpy.polyfit() to fit the left and right lines
 4. Draw the lines separately

-### 2. Potential shortcomings with the pipeline
+### 2. Potential Shortcomings

 One potential shortcoming would be what would happen when the vehicle makes a turn.

 Another shortcoming could be that it can not deal with the situation when the car run in the bad weather or in the night

-### 3. Possible improvements to the pipeline
+### 3. Possible Improvements

-A possible improvement would be to to use curve instead of straight line to describe the lane
+A possible improvement would be to use curve instead of straight line to describe the lane

 Another potential improvement could be to use machine learning to adjust the parameters of Hough transform etc.